This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Dry Stout Beer: This is a type of dark beer made with hops, malted barley, yeast, and water.
-I used Guinness Draught Stout.
+Dry Stout: This is a type of beer made with roasted malted barley, hops, water, and yeast, which are brewed and fermented to develop a dark, roasted flavor.

 Evaporated Milk: This is an unsweetened condensed cow’s milk.
 I used Prairie Farms Evaporated Milk.